afelsen/ml-circle-detection/README.md

 ![](images/noisy-circle.png) ![](images/ground-truth-circle.png)

-I approach this problem from two perspecttives:
+I approach this problem from two perspectives:
-1. A brute force CV approach using convolutions of template filter s
+1. A brute force CV approach using convolutions of template filters
 2. A deep learning approach using CNNs

 Both approaches perform well.
 With a noise level of 0.5, the CV approach achieves an average iou value of 0.988 and the deep learning approach 0.884.

 The CV approach is noticeably slower at test time, but it is more reliable than the deep learning approach and requires no training.

+Note: The .ipynb file is written for Google Colab

 ## CV Approach (convolutions of template filters)